websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

 ## Backing Up Indexes Before Upgrading

 It's best practice to back up the indexes under all upgrade scenarios, even if the indexed data can be restored by re-indexing from Liferay's database.
-Taking a [snapshot of your app-specific indexes](#backing-up-and-restoring-indexes-used-for-primary-storage) (like Liferay's Search Tuning indexes in Liferay 7.2 and 7.3) is essential if your data is stored only in the search index.
-The snapshot can be used to reindex your previous data (e.g., Synonym Sets and Result Rankings) when you set up a new Elasticsearch server.
+Taking a [snapshot of your app-specific indexes](#backing-up-and-restoring-indexes-used-for-primary-storage) (like Liferay's Search Tuning indexes in Liferay DXP 7.2 and 7.3) is essential if your data is stored only in the search index.
+The snapshot can be used to restore your previous data (e.g., Synonym Sets and Result Rankings) when you set up a new Elasticsearch server.
 Make sure to read the Elasticsearch documentation on [snapshot and restore version compatibility](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/snapshot-restore.html#snapshot-restore-version-compatibility) before attempting this approach.

 Here are some representative upgrade scenarios:

 * Upgrading the Elasticsearch cluster independently of Liferay: backing up all indexes is recommended.
 Restoring data from the snapshot is not needed, because all indexes remain in the system.
 * Upgrading Liferay and connecting to the same Elasticsearch cluster: backing up all indexes is recommended.
 Restoring data from the snapshot is not needed, because all indexes remain in the system.
 * Upgrading Liferay and connecting to a different Elasticsearch cluster: backing up all indexes is recommended.
 Restoring from snapshot is necessary for all primary storage indexes.
-If you're using either of Liferay's search tuning features (Result Ranking and Synonym Sets), you must also [import the indexed data into the Liferay database](upgrading-search-with-liferay.md#importing-the-search-tuning-indexes-in-7.4).
+If you're using either of Liferay's search tuning features (Result Ranking and Synonym Sets), you must also [import the indexed data into the Liferay database](upgrading-search-with-liferay.md#importing-the-search-tuning-indexes-in-7.4) after upgrading to Liferay DXP 7.4.

 ## Creating Elasticsearch Cluster Backups